2019 Bismarck Police Triennial Citizen Survey

 You must be 18 years old or older to take the survey.

-One of the questions asks your address.
-We don’t need to know your exact address.
-The hundred block and street will do, such as 800 block of North 16th Street.
-If you live outside Bismarck, the name of the county or city you live in is adequate, i.e. Burleigh County, New Salem, Mandan etc. The reason we need this information is,if you note a concern or problem in your neighborhood, we need to know what neighborhood you live in so we can address that concern or problem.
+You will not be asked your name, or your exact address, but Bismarck residents will be asked for the area in which they live.
+The reason we need this information is if you note a concern or problem in your neighborhood, we need to know what neighborhood you live in so we can better address that concern or problem.

-There are sixteen questions on the survey.
+There are thirty eight questions on the survey.
 How much time you spend on this survey is up to you.
-At the minimum it will take about two minutes.
+At the minimum it will take about ten minutes.
 There are several open ended questions asking for your opinions on several topics.
 You can give us as few or many opinions as you want.